 Car accidents can be devastating, causing physical injuries, property damage, and emotional trauma.
 Understanding the car accident laws in Texas is vital for anyone involved in a motor vehicle collision.
 Texas follows a fault-based system, meaning the person responsible for the accident is typically liable for the damages for violating a traffic law.
 Car accident lawyer in Houston, Texas, Greg Baumgartner, will explore critical aspects of car accident laws in Texas.

 Texas auto accident laws are many.
 Car accident attorney Greg Baumgartner at Baumgartner Law Firm highlights the main laws that can impact a personal injury case.
+Understanding the law in Texas can help accident victims understand their options.

 The statute of limitations refers to the time limit for initiating a legal action.
 The Statute of Limitations in Texas for filing a personal injury claim resulting from a car accident is generally two years from the accident date.
 The victim might lose the right to get damages if the lawsuit is not filed within this time frame.